 When planning kids' room ideas, the colour is usually the first thing you'll decide.
 Having a colour scheme or theme that can be adapted as your child grows can help save time and money, but of course, it's also important to use a colour they like!

-Finding a compromise between parents’ and children’s tastes is important.
+While you may prefer to use calming colours for children's rooms, your kid’s bedroom paint ideas may be slightly bolder, so finding a compromise between parents’ and children’s tastes is important.
 As children develop their own personality and style, they’ll want to have a greater say in how their bedroom looks.
 Start small by asking them to help choose accessories and then over time you can give them more choice and freedom to express themselves!

 Children’s bed ideas